kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ![alt text](../../../images/data_visualization/mathplotlib/image-43.png)

 There are a couple changes we might like to make.
 First, it’s more natural for this data to space the ticks and grid lines in multiples of π.
 We can do this by setting a Multi pleLocator, which locates ticks at a multiple of the number you provide.
-For good measure, we’ll add both major and minor ticks in multiples of π/4 (Figure 4-79):
+For good measure, we’ll add both major and minor ticks in multiples of π/4:

 ```python
 In[10]: ax.xaxis.set_major_locator(plt.MultipleLocator(np.pi / 2))